trentgillin/Doctor_Who/doctor_who.md

 ![](doctor_who_files/figure-markdown_github/unnamed-chunk-5-1.png)

 So this is interestig, Marth and Donna made the top 10 list, but Rose did not.
 It is possible that Martha and Donna had a little bit more screen time with appearing in odd episodes here and there.
 Another interesting note is how high up the word stop appears on the list.
 I would say that this is where the metaphorical wounds of the time war have done some healing, but the Tenth doctor still has some scars.
-Part of that healing process involves the Tenth doctor helping others and being their hero, and helping them to ammend their mistakes.
+Part of that healing process involves the Tenth doctor helping others and helping them to ammend their mistakes.
 The Tenth doctor thus has to say, "stop," to a cyberman take over or to a pointless civial war.
 Let's break the companion word count down to see how they look

 ``` r
 tenth%>%